-Roses are the first flower one thinks of when thinking about love and it is the most sold plant for Valentine’s day.
+Roses are a symbol of love.
+That plant is the first one people think of and it is the most sold plant for Valentine’s day.
 A rose is in the Rosaceae family of plants.
 There are hundreds of species with thousands of cultivars.
 They can be standing shrubs or trailing plants or climbers.
 Many have stems with very sharp thorns.
 There all kinds of sizes going from very small to very large, different shapes from single blossoms to fully double blossoms and many of the plants have very sharp thorns.

-If you love roses and therefore you want to learn to identify them, then you’re going to have to call yourself Sherlock Rose.
+If you love roses and you want to learn how to identify them, then you’re going to have to become a detective and you can call yourself Sherlock Rose.

 Now we need to figure out what kind of plant is growing in the yard, or we want to buy one for our yard.
 Here is a list of the types and their basic differences.